 Sluggish metabolism isn’t set in stone.
 Women over 50 often find they can boost their metabolism with simple changes to their body composition, sleep habits, hormone levels, eating frequency, or daily activity levels.

-In this article, we’ll show you how to increase your metabolism after 50 in five simple steps; but first, let’s take a look at how your metabolism works in the first place.
+In this article, I’ll show you how to increase your metabolism after 50 in five simple steps; but first, let’s take a look at how your metabolism works in the first place.

 How Does My Metabolism Work?

 Understanding how your metabolism works and how it changes over 50 is the first step to changing it.
 Your metabolism isn’t a switch or a dial that can be adjusted with any single lifestyle change.
 Instead, it’s a series of complex processes that happen inside your body to turn food into energy so your cells can function properly.

 A person with a “fast” metabolism needs more energy and therefore burns more calories at rest and throughout the day.
 Someone with a “slow” metabolism burns fewer calories at rest and during the day.
 Because your metabolism isn’t one process but rather a series of interconnected processes, there are many different reasons that your metabolism might be “fast” or “slow.”

 Age, gender, body size (height and bone structure), and family history can influence your metabolism, but these are things you can’t change.
 Fortunately, there are things you can change to boost your metabolism over 50 and reach your goal weight.